DerBrunoIR/SystemGoverner/README.md

 - `AddAptRepository`: State for adding apt repositories.
 - `AddFlatpakRemote`: State for adding flatpak remotes.

-- `Runnable`: Interface for runnable things.
+- `Runnable`: Interface for something that can be `run`.
-- `Shell`: Run a shell command.
+- `Shell`: Class for running shell commands.

 # Example Usage